 4 ways to integrate online whiteboards

 Organization and planning templates are the perfect places to start with online whiteboards because most of these exercises are already being informally done in the workplace.
-These include using Kanban templates, retrospective analyses, and making monthly calendars.
+These include using Kanban templates, retrospective analysis, and making monthly calendars.

 These templates are really easy to use and actually very effective at organizing the workspace and creating a simple collaborative space for people to share.